mic47/platypuslol/README.md

 ## Extension

+**Warning:** Extension currently does not work.
+I plan to remove it, as it will allow me to simplify the code base.

 To make extension, run `make wasm`, and then load it unpacked into chrome.
 Currently it's not in chrome store (work in progress).

 ## TODO